Teen Trauma Treatment

 As a result, we find what works for your teen.
 Indeed, we tailor an individualized care plan to meet your teen’s needs, strengths, and challenges.
 Everyone is different, and we celebrate these differences.
 Thus, we never take a “cookie cutter” approach to treatment.

-Upon admission, your teen will be assigned an eight-person Treatment Team.
+Upon admission, your teen will be assigned a Treatment Team.
 This team develops a customized program.
 The goal is to promote your child’s growth and sustainable healing.

-Always in close contact, the Treatment Team includes the following professionals:
+Always in close contact, the Treatment Team may include the following professionals, depending on location:

 - Individual Therapist